Edit

-Use the information and procedures in this article to configure integration of Microsoft Defender for Endpoint with Intune.
-Configuration includes the following general steps:
+Use the information and procedures in this article to connect Microsoft Defender for Endpoint with Intune and to then onboard and configure devices for Defender for Endpoint.
+Information in this article includes the following general steps:

-- Establish a service-to-service connection between Intune and Microsoft Defender for Endpoint.
-This connection lets Microsoft Defender for Endpoint collect data about machine risk from supported devices you manage with Intune.
+• Establish a service-to-service connection between Intune and Microsoft Defender for Endpoint.
+This connection enables Intune to interact with Microsoft Defender on devices, including installation (onboarding) and configuration of the Defender for Endpoint client, and integration of machine risk scores from supported devices you manage with Intune.
 See the prerequisites to use Microsoft Defender for Endpoint with Intune.

-- Use Intune policy to onboard devices with Microsoft Defender for Endpoint.
+• Onboard devices to Defender for Endpoint.
 You onboard devices to configure them to communicate with Microsoft Defender for Endpoint and to provide data that helps assess their risk level.
+Each platform has separate requirements to onboard to Defender.

-- Use Intune device compliance policies to set the level of risk you want to allow.
-Microsoft Defender for Endpoint reports a devices risk level.
+• Use Intune device compliance policies to set the level of risk you want to allow.
+Microsoft Defender for Endpoint reports on the risk level of devices.
 Devices that exceed the allowed risk level are identified as noncompliant.

-- Use a conditional access policy to block users from accessing corporate resources from devices that are noncompliant.
+• Use Conditional Access policy to block users from accessing corporate resources while using a device that is identified as noncompliant.

 Important